atef1995/vibed-to-cracked/docs/TUTORIAL_CREATION_BIBLE.md

 ### Value Demonstration
 Show what subscribers get at the end:
-- "🎁 **Subscribers get**: Full source code, video walkthrough, deployment guide, and project templates"
+- "**Subscribers get**: Full source code, video walkthrough, deployment guide, and project templates"
-- "💎 **Premium members**: Join our community of 1,000+ developers"
+- "**Premium members**: Join our community of 1,000+ developers"
-- "🚀 **Exclusive access**: New tutorials every week, live Q&A sessions"
+- "**Exclusive access**: New tutorials every week, live Q&A sessions"

 ---